-In the first example, a bug had affected processor cores.
-This company produces a family of processors, and in a given family all of the processors have much of the same technology, just with tweaks for different functionalities.
+In the first example of why traceability is important, a bug had affected processor cores.
+This company produces a family of processors, and in a given family, all of the processors have much of the same technology, just with tweaks for different functionalities.

-The way the bug worked was that there was a vulnerability in the IP itself, deep in the IP design, that allowed unauthorized agents to change the values inside of the processor and open it up to attack.
+The way the bug worked was that there was a vulnerability in the IP itself, deep in the IP design, allowing unauthorized agents to change the values inside of the processor and open it to attack.

 After the bug hit one of the processors, the problem was identified and a patch was issued.
 The fundamental issue they had, however, is they had no idea where else that IP was used.
 Sure enough, two weeks later, the same bug hit another processor in the family with the same issue, and another processor two weeks after that.

-After initially finding the bug, they lacked the traceability to understand what other designs they had that could possibly be vulnerable to it.
-This ultimately cost a loss in market cap of nearly $1 billion as well as C-suite turnover.
+After finding the bug, the team lacked the traceability to understand what other designs could possibly be vulnerable.
+This ultimately cost a loss in market cap of nearly $1 billion, as well as C-suite turnover.

-In another example from this same company, an issue arose from hardware and software configuration — certain versions of software only work with certain versions of hardware.
+In another example illustrating the importance of traceability at this same company, an issue arose from hardware and software configuration — certain versions of software only work with certain versions of hardware.

-With greater traceability, there would have been a better understanding of the configuration between hardware and software and what versions of IP and specific requirements were needed on the software side for the processors to work.
+With greater traceability, there would've been a better understanding of the configuration between hardware and software.
+The organization would've identified what IP versions were needed for processors to function.

 Semiconductor and Computer Software Manufacturer

 The engineer traveled on business to one of their overseas locations.
-By the mere act of them opening their computer on the network, everything they had been working on in the U.S. was leaked overseas.
+When they opened their computer on the network, everything they had been working on in the U.S. was leaked overseas.

-There was nothing nefarious going on, they were just doing their normal everyday work.
-But without traceability, there was no way to flag the workspace on their laptop as being populated with that IP while they were abroad and prevent the IP leakage.
+In this scenario, the employee was just doing their everyday work.
+But without traceability, there was no way to flag the workspace on their laptop as being populated with that IP while they were abroad, so there was no way to prevent IP leakage.

-The IP at this company is very hierarchical, with IPs built on top of other IPs, and lower level IPs getting integrated into those above them.
+The IP at this company is hierarchical, with IPs built on top of other IPs, with lower-level IPs integrated into those above them.

-The issue here was there was one IP that was restricted and could only be used in the United States.
-During design integration, someone used that IP to build another IP, which later was used in a higher level IP.
-The restricted IP was buried deep in the hierarchy, and unfortunately, its security restrictions were never propagated to the higher level IP in the design.
+The issue here was one IP that was restricted and could only be used in the United States.
+During design integration, someone used that IP to build another IP, which later was used in a higher-level IP.
+The restricted IP was buried deep in the hierarchy.
+Unfortunately, its security restrictions were never propagated to the higher-level IP in the design.

 Everything else about the design was fine, it could be brought anywhere in the world, but since that one IP was restricted it got lost in the complexity of the larger IP.
 Through no nefarious purposes, that IP was shared overseas, exposing this IP and creating a security violation.

-Without traceability, there was no way of knowing that the IP should have inherited the properties of the IPs below it, which was further muddled by the complexity of the design.
+Without traceability, there was no way of knowing that the IP should have inherited the properties of the IPs below it, which was further muddled by design complexity.Back to top

-You need to understand all aspects of your IP: who is developing it, where it’s being used, what version is being used, etc. Without this knowledge, innocent and common mistakes can open your company up to security and business risks that could cost millions of dollars.
+You need to understand all aspects of your IP: who is developing it, where it’s being used, what version is being used, etc. Without this knowledge, innocent, common mistakes can open your company up to IP security and business risks that could cost millions.

-The Methodics IPLM platform provides traceability of not only the design IP, but all of the meta data associated with that IP, helping companies avoid these costly mistakes.
+The Methodics IPLM platform provides traceability of design IP and associated metadata, helping companies avoid costly mistakes.

 Get in touch with one of our experts today.
-We’ll provide you with our white papers and other resources and provide guidance on how the full traceability solution of Methodics IPLM will help your business.
+We’ll provide you with our white papers and other resources and explain how the full traceability solution Methodics IPLM will help your business.